Gagniuc/GHDNA-hash-function/README.md

 | TTCGGATCACGGACGTACC    | 98964487625810  |
 | ATCACGGAC              | 59451027176382  |

+The main quality that a cryptographic hashing function must have is to evenly distribute the hashing keys over the domain range.
+This distribution is determined using the <kbd>GHDNA Domain test</kbd> application.

 This experimental hash function also uses a new algorithm called Dynamic Block Allocation (DBA), which can be found [[here](https://github.com/Gagniuc/Dynamic-Block-Allocation-algorithm)]

 <kbd><img src="https://github.com/Gagniuc/GHDNA-hash-function/blob/main/img/1.png?raw=true" /></kbd>